zikichombo/sio/libsio/cb.md

 or `out` points to, and the other part of the ringbuffer being filled or coordinated with the hardware or lower level API.
-However, sometimes the ringbuffer isn't exposed and instead the callbacks are only passed pointers to unspecified memory (as in AAudio).
+However, sometimes the ringbuffer isn't exposed and instead the callbacks are only passed pointers to unspecified memory (as in AAudio,CoreAudio).

 Depending on the implemented mechanism, the latency between the end of the callback and the respective input or output may vary.
 For example, if the